Founded, January 2006

 QSL Maker also was designed for Windows 95 and up, and it runs on Linux using WINE.
 Give it a try!

 The Sklog, v1.0e, is Russ's personal logging program -- one he's been developing and using for the past six years.
 It is not as versatile as some of the more modern logging programs available, but it has features especially written for SKCC and Fists members.
 It is fast enough to use for sprints as well as for general logging, keeping all of your contacts in one place.
 It works in conjunction with the K3UK Sked page and QRZ.com.
-It is designed to be installed on a PC at your ham-radio workstation running Window XP.
-This program will not run on Windows 7 or later.
+It is designed to be installed on a PC at your ham-radio workstation running Windows 7 32-bit version.
+This program will not run on Windows 7 64-bit or Windows 8.

-The PC that Sklog is installed on should be connected to the internet in some way and have the Foxfire internet browser installed.
-The program not only "logs" QSOs, it creates award applications and permits you to quickly analyze the stations logged on the K3UK website for applicability toward awards.
+The PC that Sklog is installed on should be connected to the internet in some way and have the Firefox internet browser installed.
+The program not only logs QSOs, it creates award applications and permits you to quickly analyze the stations logged on the K3UK website for applicability toward awards.

 The best way to check out all the features is to download and review the directions.
 Then, if you are interested, download the Sklog10e.zip with the program in it and the Calls.zip, which contains the FCC US ham database for quick lookups in the Sklog.